 If you use a personal car for business reasons, your employer may provide a car allowance each month to cover those costs.
 But, many people wonder: Is a car allowance taxable income?

-A car allowance is a set amount an employer gives to employees to compensate them for using their car for work reasons.
-This can be doled out on a monthly, quarterly or yearly basis.
-A car allowance is meant to cover expenses like wear-and-tear on your car, fuel and gasoline costs, repairs and more.
+If you're wondering, "What is a car allowance?", you're not the only taxpayer who doesn't know.
+A car allowance is a set amount a company gives to employees to compensate them for using their car for work reasons.
+This can be paid on a monthly, quarterly or yearly basis.
+A car allowance is meant to cover travel expenses like wear-and-tear on your car, fuel and gasoline costs, repairs and more.

 Example: Josh is a traveling salesperson for Tables R Us.
 He receives $200 a month to compensate him for his use of his own car for his door-to-door sales.
 This amount doesn't change regardless of how many miles he drives.